2008 GMC Sierra 1500 Rear Brakes

 2008 GMC Sierra 1500 rear brakes

-A few stubborn bolts broke loose with some pb blaster and extra umph on the breaker bar.
-Definitely didn’t want to round those off!
-With the caliper hanging free, a heavy duty C-clamp gave me the muscle to push the piston all the way back in.
-That makes reassembly so much nicer later on.
+Stubborn bolts usually break loose with penetrating oil and some extra leverage on the breaker bar, though care is needed to avoid rounding them off.
+With the caliper hanging free, a heavy duty C-clamp provides enough force to push the piston all the way back into its bore, which makes reassembly much easier later on.

 Installing The New Shinier 2008 GMC Sierra 1500 Rear Brakes